datguyducky/v-rss-reader/README.md

+> [!WARNING]
+> This project is no longer maintained or available.
+It was created a long time ago when I was learning React Native and mobile app development.
+> The main reason I decided to stop supporting this app is simple: I wasn’t using it.
+I enjoy building things for myself and then sharing them with the world, as I believe there’s always at
+> least one other person who might find them useful.
+If you are that person, I’m sorry 🙏, and I hope you’re able to find something better than this.
+>
+> I’m leaving this repository public in case it might help someone in the future.
+However, please keep in mind that it is likely very outdated by the time you are reading this.

 # V - RSS Reader
 **V - RSS Reader** is a mobile app for Android that functions as an RSS reader, allowing you to access all your favorite articles in one place.
 With a simple and minimalistic design, you can keep up with the latest news on politics, business, sports, entertainment, and more - completely free.